scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 - *Hop-by-hop path authorization.* SCION packets can only be forwarded along authorized path segments.
 This is achieved thanks to message authentication codes (MACs) within each hop field.
-During beaconing, each AS's control plane creates nested MACs, which are then verified during forwarding.
-This gives endpoints strong guarantees about the path where the data is routed, with minimal overhead and resource requirements on routers.
+During beaconing, each AS's control plane creates nested MACs, which are then verified during forwarding, giving ASes strong guarantees about the path where the data is routed, with minimal overhead and resource requirements on routers.
 Giving endpoints strong guarantees about the full inter-domain path is important to avoid traffic interception, and to enable geofencing (i.e., keeping data in transit within a well-defined trusted area of the SCION network).
 This facilitated early adoption in the finance industry.

 - *Host addressing agnostic.* SCION decouples routing from host addressing: inter-domain routing is based on ISD-AS tuples rather than on host addresses.
 This design decision has two outcomes: First of all, SCION can reuse existing host addressing schemes, such as IPv6, IPv4, or others.
 Second, the control plane does not carry prefix information.
-Thanks to PCFS, packets contain forwarding state, so routers do not need to look up routing tables (avoiding the need for dedicated hardware).
+Since packets contain forwarding state, routers do not need to look up routing tables (avoiding the need for dedicated hardware).

 - *Transparency.* SCION endpoints have full visibility of the inter-domain path where their data is forwarded.
 This is a property that is missing in traditional IP networks, where routing decisions are made by each hop, therefore endpoints have no visibility nor guarantees on where their traffic is going.
 Additionally, SCION users have visibility on the roots of trust that are used to forward traffic.
 SCION, therefore, makes it harder to redirect traffic through an adversary's vantage point.